SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Swarming/RollbackSwarming.md

 # Partially rolling back Swarming

 > [!IMPORTANT]
 > There is currently no good way to disable Swarming and keep everything in the DMS intact.
 The info below only partially recovers some data.
-If this is a test system and all data can be lost, a clean reinstall is advised.
+If you are using a test system and it does not matter if all data are lost, a clean reinstall is advised.

 When Swarming is enabled, the element config XML files (e.g. `Element.xml`, `ElementData.xml`, `Description.xml`, etc.) are moved from disk to the database.
 There is currently no procedure to move them back to disk.